Royal Palm at Waipio I

 No analysis available

-All 9 current listings show the SECGUA amenity and several remarks explicitly reference security: phrases include 'security patrol', 'on-site security', 'resident manager', and '24 hr patrolling security'.
-The consistency across multiple agent remarks and the uniform MLS checkbox indicates the building offers security guard/patrol services.
+All 10 current MLS listings include the SECGUA amenity and 5 of the 10 public remarks explicitly mention security-related phrases such as 'security patrol', 'on-site security', 'resident manager, and security', and '24 hr patrolling security'.
+The consistency of the MLS checkbox across every listing plus multiple independent remarks provides strong evidence that the building offers security guard/service.

 No analysis available